Rule Manager for Excel | Fix Conditional Formatting & Data Validation

 Web and Teams Excel

 Click the "Accept and Continue" button in the task pane to start using the add-in.
+After clicking the button, Rule Manager will also be available in Excel within Teams.

 If my website button does not work, open any Excel file in your browser and click the add-ins button.
 Then search for Rule Manager: